-- 9. As part of a risk-based approach, the policies, procedures and controls devised and utilised by the firm will be determined by its assessment of the risks of ML and FT to its business.
-In this regard, the policies, procedures and controls of the firm should be reviewed in parallel with the business risk assessments to ensure that any changes in the perceived threats and vulnerabilities of the firm are mitigated and managed by its controls. - 10.
-In accordance with Paragraphs 3(6) and 3(8) of Schedule 3, the firm shall review its policies, procedures and controls as soon as reasonably practicable after 31 March 2019 to ensure that they remain appropriate and effective, in light of both the revisions to the business risk assessments of the firm in accordance with Paragraph 17.6. above and the requirements of Schedule 3, this Handbook and the risks relevant, or potentially relevant, to the firm identified in the NRA.
+9. As part of a risk-based approach, the policies, procedures and controls devised and utilised by the firm will be determined by its assessment of the risks of ML and FT to its business.
+In this regard, the policies, procedures and controls of the firm should be reviewed in parallel with the business risk assessments to ensure that any changes in the perceived threats and vulnerabilities of the firm are mitigated and managed by its controls.

-11. For the purposes of Paragraph 17.10.:

-- (a) -the firm must have reviewed and revised its policies, procedures and controls, and these must have been approved by the board, by no later than 31 May 2020 three months from the deadline for the approval of the revised business risk assessments as set out in Commission Rule 17.8. above; and - the conclusions of the Bailiwick's NRA must be taken into account as part of the next review of the firm's policies, procedures and controls as required by Paragraph 3(6) of Schedule 3.- - 12.
+- 10. In accordance with Paragraphs 3(6) and 3(8) of Schedule 3, the firm shall review its policies, procedures and controls as soon as reasonably practicable after 31 March 2019 to ensure that they remain appropriate and effective, in light of both the revisions to the business risk assessments of the firm in accordance with Paragraph 17.6. above and the requirements of Schedule 3, this Handbook and the risks relevant, or potentially relevant, to the firm identified in the NRA. - 11.
+For the purposes of Paragraph 17.10.: - (a) the firm must have reviewed and revised its policies, procedures and controls, and these must have been approved by the board, by no later than 30 September 1 May 2020; and - (b) the conclusions of the Bailiwick's NRA must be taken into account as part of the next review of the firm's policies, procedures and controls as required by Paragraph 3(6) of Schedule 3. - 12.
 In reviewing its policies, procedures and controls, the firm should seek to ensure that they appropriately mitigate any risks arising from the revised business risk assessments.
 Examples include, but are not limited to: - (a) customer take-on procedures: to ensure that any changes required to the relationship risk-assessment process are taken into account, together with any changes to the CDD and CDD information required for various types of customer; - (b) employee training arrangements: to ensure that any new or amended risks identified as part of the revised business risk assessment are communicated to employees, together with the firm's risk appetite and tolerance; and - (c) any automated screening/monitoring tools used to identify PEPs: to ensure that domestic PEPs and international organisation PEPs are flagged as appropriate. - 13.
 In accordance with Paragraph 3(9) of Schedule 3, without prejudice to Paragraph 17.10. above, until the firm has complied with Paragraph 3(6)(a) of Schedule 3, it shall continue to maintain the policies, procedures and controls it was required to establish and maintain under the FSB Regulations and/or the PB Regulations.